May 7, 2020

 What other resources are available to help me feed my family?

-Visit the Hunger Free Vermont website section “How You & Your Neighbors Can Access Food” for the latest updates on school meals, WIC (nutrition program for Women, Infants, & Children), 3SquaresVT, meal programs for older Vermonters, and food assistance through the Vermont Foodbank network.
+Visit the Hunger Free Vermont website section “Covid-19 and Food Access” for the latest updates on school meals, WIC (nutrition program for Women, Infants, & Children), 3SquaresVT, meal programs for older Vermonters, and food assistance through the Vermont Foodbank network.

 While school districts are encouraged to operate student meals programs during April school vacation, some may choose to temporarily suspend their meal program.
 Please contact your local school district for more information.